dberstein/presenter/README.md

 Default is to open browser URL `http://127.0.0.1:8080`.
 Override port `8080` with environmental variable **PRESENTER_PORT**, ie. `make run -e PRESENTER_PORT=9999`

 A slide bundle is created for each subdirectory of `./docroot`, named `<dir>.slide`, by concatenating directory's `.title` file and alphabetically ordered [.slide](https://golang.org/x/tools/cmd/present) files inside.
+If `<dir>.article` doesn't exists its created as a copy of `<dir>.slide`.

 To manage ordering, please use a naming convention like:

 ```
 ./docroot/subject/.title